 2628000.
-This tells Varnish to cache sites for up 1 month, which sounds maybe a bit a lot, but the Drupal 8 Cache Tag system is so awesome, that it will basically make sure that the varnish cache is purged whenever something changes.
+This tells Varnish to cache sites for up 1 month, which sounds like a lot, but the Drupal 8 Cache Tag system is so awesome, that it will basically make sure that the varnish cache is purged whenever something changes.

 Test Varnish Locally¶

 Drupal setups on Lagoon locally have Varnish and the Drupal caches disabled as it can be rather hard to develop with all them set, this is done via: